hongyusu/hongyusu.github.io/_posts/2015-12-01-some-slides-about-my-research-work-on-machine-learning.md

 </script>

-[Here](https://github.com/hongyusu/Posters_and_Presentations/blob/master/Presentations/Research/example.pdf) are some slides about the machine learning research I have been doing for some time :laughing:
+Find [Here](https://github.com/hongyusu/Posters_and_Presentations/blob/master/Presentations/Research/example.pdf) some slides about the machine learning research I have been doing for a while :laughing: